 The basic principle is simple.
 The answer is

-True: if the statement is the same as the text (you have to find synonyms that say the same thing as the statements)
+if the statement is the same as the text (find synonyms that say the same thing as the statements)

-False: The statement contradicts/says the opposite of the text (you have to find evidence that the statement is wrong or NOT TRUE)
+if the statement contradicts/says the opposite of the text (find evidence that the statement is wrong or NOT TRUE)

 - Turn the statement into a question (see below) – this will help you see if the answer is actually NOT GIVEN in the text.

 - Use keywords in the statements (e.g. capital letters, names or dates) to quickly find the part of the text you need.